jutunen/custom-menu-wrapper/README.md

 Following events cause menu closing:

- * item (or its descentant?) loses focus due to click outside menu area
+ * item or its descentant loses focus due to click outside menu area
  * heading loses focus due to click outside menu area (on click mode only)
  * click on the heading (on click mode only)
  * hover outside menu area for longer than closing-delay time (on hover mode only)